 In Dubrovnik’s Old Town is Restaurant 360.
 A Michelin-star restaurant where you can enjoy your meal sitting along the top of the city walls.

-Dubrovnik can be the most difficult for securing an annual lease, and real estate prices fluctuate immensely depending upon age, location, and amenities.
+Dubrovnik can be the most difficult for securing an annual lease, and real estate prices fluctuate immensely depending on age, location, and amenities.

 A refurbished 2-bedroom on/near the beach can easily demand between $220,000-550,000/199.000-499.000€.
 Luxury villas go into the millions.

-Dubrovnik has a small expat community, which is mostly made up of retirees and foreigners who married a Croatian citizen.
+Dubrovnik has a small expat community, which is mostly made up of retirees and foreigners who married Croatian citizens.

 6. Pula – heaven on Earth

-According to Croatian legend, ‘The Maker intended to shape a part of the Earth to the image of Heaven.
+Croatian legend states, ‘The Maker intended to shape a part of the Earth to the image of Heaven.
 That is how Istria came into being’

-And once you visit Pula, you’ll believe as the locals do; that it’s true.
+And once you visit Pula, you’ll believe that it’s true.